thetukiet/react-native-first-sample/README.md

 - Local data with SQLite
 - Simple animation on component
 - Using <a href='https://facebook.github.io/react-native/docs/refreshcontrol.html'><b>RefreshControl</b></a> effect in automatically loading more data when scrolling to the end of the list
+- Separate style-object from component code and using multiple styles in component